fghaas/pyconit2023/markdown/talk.md

 only that, it's a software developer meeting.
 So that means most of what we do is — or at least should be — about incrementally improving things, gradually changing and reimplementing things without breaking them.
+Hopefully.
 And then there's testing, and QA, and documentation.
 Where's the room for creativity in that?

 And I'll forgive you for thinking that, because there are two very common misconceptions about creativity.
 They're both very wrong, but